QuTech-Delft/netqasm/docs/installation.rst

    pip install netqasm

-To simulate an set of application files using simulator additional packages are required.
+To simulate a set of application files using a simulator, additional packages are required.
 Currently supported simulators are:

 * `NetSquid`_: Requires ``netsquid`` and `SquidASM`_ installed.